Discrimination against intersex people: Protection from discrimination

 A 2013 first international pilot study, Human Rights between the Sexes, by Dan Christian Ghattas, found that intersex people are discriminated against worldwide: "Intersex individuals are considered individuals with a 'disorder' in all areas in which Western medicine prevails.
 They are more or less obviously treated as sick or 'abnormal', depending on the respective society."

-The United Nations states that intersex people suffer stigma on the basis of physical characteristics, "including violations of their rights to health and physical integrity, to be free from torture and ill-treatment, and to equality and non- discrimination."
+The United Nations states that intersex people may experience stigma on the basis of physical characteristics, "including violations of their rights to health and physical integrity, to be free from torture and ill-treatment, and to equality and non- discrimination."
 The UN has called for governments to end discrimination against intersex people:

 Ban discrimination on the basis of sex characteristics, intersex traits or status, including in education, health care, employment, sports and access to public services, and consult intersex people and organizations when developing legislation and policies that impact their rights.

 A handful of jurisdictions so far provide explicit protection from discrimination for intersex people: